z1514/MailBag/README.md

 Then open the index.html in generated dist-folder under client.
 Now the program is running.

 To make the server run on a different port.
 Please configure it in main.ts file in server/src folder.
 Also configure the port for client by changing config.ts in client/src/code.

+## TODO
+- [x] Set up Node environment.
+- [x] Build front-end using React and Webpack.
+- [x] Build back-end with Express, Typescript, and Node.
+- [x] Set up NeDB as a alternative for MongoDB to simplify the configuration and improve user friendliness.
+- [x] Desgin data models for contacts.
+- [x] Implement REST APIs for receiving, sending mails and updating contacts.
+- [x] Utilize async/await to improve the response time on both front-end and back-end.
+- [ ] Add a new feature to show HTML content of the email.
+- [ ] Add an intelligent filter for spams on local system.